BaiGanio/baiganio.github.io/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build Your Code to Generate Deployables

+By default, this deployable code is generated in the <prodect-name>/dist folder.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.